“What we all want in this life; to travel, fall in love, and be happy.” (Pinterest)

 Happiness.
 It is the ultimate human goal; we strive, we stress, we struggle for it.
 The very thing that we think will bring us internal peace is the reason why we are unhappy.
 There is always something bigger, better, seemingly more fulfilling.
 Money, appearance, status, relationships, security…it’s a never-ending grocery list of “if only THIS…then I would be happy!”

-But lately, I’ve been thinking about what happiness really is, and how TRUE happiness isn’t based on constantly shifting circumstances, but on obedience and seeking God (click here for an awesome sermon from this past Sunday at Harvest Bible Chapel, Rochester.
-Talk about wrecking me right now!
-Thank you Jesus.).
+But lately, I’ve been thinking about what happiness really is, and how TRUE happiness isn’t based on constantly shifting circumstances, but on obedience and seeking God.
 Despite everything I have been through in my short life on this earth, every season brings another opportunity to choose God’s best, or to fight for my own version of happiness.
 It’s funny actually.
 Just when I think I’ve got this faith thing figured out, I’m thrown another curveball and swinging hard, praying I’ll come in contact and hit a home-run.

 Happiness; even in the storm?
 Even when my heart is breaking?
 Even if I don’t know how I’m going to make ends meet?
 Even if I’m lonely, or exhausted, or afraid of all the “what ifs”?
 Even if I don’t have any control?